 - Representing top university in financial aid class action antitrust action brought against 17 universities.

 - Representing leading multinational bank in Middle East in tort-based lawsuits in various federal courts.

-- Representing pharmaceutical company in industry-wide generics antitrust litigation and FDA federal appeal.
+- Represented pharmaceutical company in industry-wide generics antitrust litigation and FDA federal appeal.

-- Representing top pharmacy chain in pricing litigation involving various insurance companies.
+- Represented top pharmacy chain in pricing litigation involving various insurance companies.

 - Represented top private equity firm in successful divestiture of assets, allowing $13 billion merger to proceed.